 Do car cleaning products expire?

-Expiration dates can vary depending on the quality of the product, the type of product, and the storage temperature.
+Expiration dates can also vary depending on the quality of the product, the type of product, and the storage temperature.
 As a general rule, if you notice a change in the product’s appearance or performance (or a rancid smell), throw it away.

 How do you store car cleaning products?

 Extreme heat and cold can negatively impact how long a product remains effective.
 It may be convenient to keep your cleaning products in the garage, but you might want to store them in another area of your home that has a more consistent temperature.
 The laundry room is one place to consider.
-A closet in your home with enough empty space might also be a better choice than the garage.
+A closet in your home with enough space might also be a better choice than the garage.
 Keeping all of your auto cleaning products in a plastic storage crate in a closet can make transportation much easier.
-If moving your products out of the garage isn’t an option, consider purchasing smaller quantities to you can use them up quickly.
+If moving your products out of the garage isn’t an option, consider purchasing smaller quantities so you can use them up quickly.

 Why Trust The Spruce?